Edge Coalitions in Graphs: Edge Coalition Graphs of Selected Graph Classes

-For $s\geq 5$, the outline of the proof is as follows: Let $X=\{a,b\}$ and $Y=\{c_1,...,c_s\}$ be the partition sets of the complete bipartite graph $K_{2,s}$.
-Define $Z$ as the set of edges connecting vertex $a$ to the $s$ vertices $c_1,...,c_s$, and similarly, let $Y$ be the set of edges connecting vertex $b$ to the $s$ vertices $c_1,...,c_s$.
-To construct all possible edge coalition partitions of $K_{2,s}$, we first consider the non-trivial partitions of the set $Z$, followed by partitioning the set $Y$.
-Summing these partitions yields the complete set of edge coalition partitions.
-Through systematic analysis and diagrammatic representation of each case, we observe that the edge coalition graph of $K_{2,s}$ associated with each partition corresponds to one of the graphs $K_{l,l'}$, $K_{l,l'}+e$ and $K_4$ where $2\leq l,l'\leq s$. \end{proof} \begin{theorem} For any star $K_{1,n-1}$ of order $n\geq 2$ and an edge coalition partition $ec$-partition $\pi$, we have
+Let $X=\{a,b\}$ and $Y=\{c_1,\ldots,c_s\}$ be the two partite sets of $K_{2,s}$.
+Let $Z$ denote the set of edges incident with $a$, and let $W$ denote the set of edges incident with $b$.
+We first construct all non-trivial partitions of $Z$, then partition $W$ accordingly.
+Combining these partitions produces all possible $ec$-partitions of $K_{2,s}$.
+A systematic analysis of the resulting partitions shows that every associated edge coalition graph is isomorphic to one of $K_{l,l'}$, $K_{l,l'}+e$, or $K_4$.
+This completes the proof. \end{proof} \begin{theorem} For any star $K_{1,n-1}$ of order $n\ge2$ and any $ec$-partition $\pi$ of $K_{1,n-1}$,